 A Hayes Health Technology Assessment report focused on ONS for the treatment of chronic cluster headache that had failed to respond to available drug treatments.
-The evidence base for this report included one retrospective comparative cohort study, four prospective or retrospective pretest/post-test studies, and two prospective case series that evaluated ONS for treatment of individuals with chronic cluster headache (n = 15-67 individuals followed for three months to 6.1 years).
+The evidence base for this report included one retrospective comparative cohort study, four prospective or retrospective pretest/posttest studies, and two prospective case series that evaluated ONS for treatment of individuals with chronic cluster headache (n = 15-67 individuals followed for three months to 6.1 years).
 The reviewed studies did not provide sufficient evidence to evaluate the effectiveness of ONS for chronic cluster headache.
-Across the studies that evaluated ONS for treatment of chronic cluster headache, individuals achieved a clinically meaningful $\geq$ 50% decrease in cluster headache attacks from baseline varied widely (range, 11%-96%) across studies, although one study found a 2.3% increase in pain intensity that was not statistically significant.
-The study found that deep brain stimulation (DBS) was more effective than ONS with a greater number of individuals achieving a $\geq$ 50% decrease in cluster headache attacks from baseline in the ONS group (100% versus 41%).
-Reduction in pain intensity scores was greater for the patients receiving DBS than patients receiving ONS (50% versus 11% reduction).
+Across the studies that evaluated ONS for treatment of chronic cluster headache, individuals achieved a clinically meaningful ≥ 50% decrease in cluster headache attacks from baseline in 41% to 90% of those treated.
+Reduction in intensity of pain during a cluster headache attack from baseline varied widely (range, 11%-96%) across studies, although one study found a 2.3% increase in pain intensity that was not statistically significant.
+The study found that deep brain stimulation (DBS) was more effective than ONS with a greater number of individuals achieving a ≥ 50% decrease in cluster headache attacks from baseline in the DBS group than in the ONS group (100% versus 41%).
+Reduction in pain intensity scores was greater for those receiving DBS than individuals receiving ONS (50% versus 11% reduction).
 Complications of ONS included uncomfortable or intolerable paresthesia (13%-35%), infection (2%-27%), pain or discomfort at wound or implant site (3%-24%), hardware or stimulation dysfunction (19%), wire or electrode breakage or migration (2%-17%), neck stiffness (16%), battery replacement needed < 1 year after implantation (12%), wire externalization or pressure ulcer due to wire or electrode (4%-9%), allergy to surgical material (4%), and wound issues (2%-4%).
 For infections and certain other complications, up to 27% of stimulators needed to be surgically removed or replaced.
 The body of evidence concerning ONS for chronic cluster headache was small in size and very low in quality.
 One of the reviewed studies was a comparative cohort study that was rated as poor quality.
 The other 6 studies were case series that were rated as poor or very poor.
 Larger, well-designed studies are needed to determine whether ONS is an effective treatment for refractory, chronic cluster headache.
 In the updated 2022 Health Technology annual review, new evidence was uncovered; however, there was no new evidence with longer-term follow-up and no new technology applications.
 Hayes maintained their rating, which reflects very low-quality evidence that ONS provides some benefits for individuals with refractory symptoms due to chronic cluster headaches.
 Substantial uncertainty remains, with no concrete conclusions drawn due to the lack of controlled studies of ONS for cluster headaches and the small size of the controlled studies.
 The review shows that while ONS is generally safe, there is a risk of complications or need to remove the device over time.
-(Hayes, 2020b; updated 2022).
+In the 2023 update, there were 3 newly published studies, however there was no change in the current rating of D2 for ONS for treatment of debilitating, medically refractory CH for adult individuals.
+(Hayes, 2020b; updated 2023).
 [Authors Magis et al. (2011) and Miller et al. (2017) which were previously cited in this policy, are included in this study].